-- (5) Special Procedures for Contaminants In Appendix C, Category I - (a) Notwithstanding any other provisions of Section 5-261, beginning January 1, 1993, no person shall discharge, or cause or allow the discharge of, any Appendix C, Category I contaminants from a stationary source which would exceed any stationary source hazardous air impact standard.
-Emissions subject to this subsection shall not be subject to the requirements of subsections (3) or (4) of this section. - (b) The Secretary may require the owner or operator of a stationary source subject to this section with respect to emissions of any Appendix C, Category I contaminant to submit to the Secretary an air quality impact evaluation which shall demonstrate whether the actual emissions from the subject source will violate subsection (5)(a) of this section.
-Said evaluation shall be performed in accordance with the Agency's air quality impact evaluation guidelines (revised November 20, 1992). - (c) If the Secretary determines, through air quality monitoring, that the annual concentration of a contaminant listed in Appendix C, Category I has exceeded its hazardous ambient air standard, the Secretary shall adopt a Toxic Action Plan (TAP) for the contaminant.
+- (5) Special Procedures for Contaminants in Appendix C, Category I - (a) Notwithstanding any other provisions of Section 5-261, beginning January 1, 1993, no person shall discharge, or cause or allow the discharge of, any Appendix C, Category I contaminants from a

+- (b) The Secretary may require the owner or operator of a stationary source subject to this section with respect to emissions of any Appendix C, Category I contaminant to submit to the Secretary an air quality impact evaluation which shall demonstrate whether the actual emissions from the subject source will violate subsection (5)(a) of this section.
+Said evaluation shall be performed in accordance with the Agency's air quality impact evaluation quidelines (revised November 20, 1992). - (c) If the Secretary determines, through air quality monitoring, that the annual concentration of a contaminant listed in Appendix C, Category I has exceeded its hazardous ambient air standard, the Secretary shall adopt a Toxic Action Plan (TAP) for the contaminant.
 Each TAP shall contain a strategy to reduce ambient air concentrations of the contaminant.
 The Secretary may also adopt TAPs for other hazardous air contaminants.